shervinea/cheatsheet-translation/de/cheatsheet-deep-learning.md

 **39. Remark: we say that we execute a given policy π if given a state s we take the action a=π(s).**

-&#10230; Hinweis: wir sagen wir führen eine gegebene Strategie π aus wenn wir für einen gegebenen Zustand s die Aktion a=π(s) tätigen.
+&#10230; Hinweis: Wir führen eine gegebene Strategie π aus wenn wir für einen gegebenen Zustand s die Aktion a=π(s) tätigen.

 <br>